AdamDemirel/adamdemirel.com/content/happiness.md

-I wholly agree that by observing human behaviour, you can accurately arrive at the **pleasure principle**: that most or all of human behaviour can be explained by their need to avoid pain, and to seek pleasure (which is motivated by pain).

----

-# Intro
 > If you don't get what you want, you suffer; If you get what you don't want, you suffer; Even when you get exactly what you want, you still suffer because you can't hold on to it forever.
-Your mind is your predicament.
+Your ind is your predicament.
 It wants to be free of change.
 Free of pain, free of the obligations of life and death.
 But change is law and no amount of pretending will alter that reality. - Socrates

+# Intro
 The purpose of this essay is to attempt to unravel and answer the age old ethical question "what is happiness?" and in doing so converge on an accurate model of what the desirable life looks like.

 Each of us has roughly 36,000 days to do something worthwhile with our limited time and use it in ways which make us feel good rather than bad.
 An hour read here could hopefully nudge how you spend a portion of those days.